 - Magnifier glasses

 - Read to text narrator on all computers

 Large Type Books

 The Ferguson Library has an extensive collection of large type books, which includes best-selling fiction and non-fiction as well as other popular titles.
-Most of the collection is located on the second floor of the Main Library.
+Most of the collection is located on the first floor of the Main Library.
 There is a smaller collection at the Harry Bennett Branch.
 They are easily located in our catalog.
 For information about our large type holdings, call 203-351-8221.